visgl/deck.gl/docs/api-reference/composite-layer.md

 # CompositeLayer Class

-The CompositeLayer is a subclass of the
+The `CompositeLayer` class is a subclass of the
 [Layer Class](/docs/api-reference/base-layer.md), with its own implementation of certain
 [layer lifecycle methods](/docs/advanced/layer-lifecycle.md)